QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposablevms.md

 ## DisposableVMs and Networking

-Similarly to how AppVMs are based on their underlying [TemplateVM](/doc/glossary/#templatevm), DisposableVMs are based on their underlying [DisposableVM Template](/doc/glossary/#disposablevm-template).
+Similarly to how app qubes are based on their underlying [TemplateVM](/doc/glossary/#templatevm), DisposableVMs are based on their underlying [DisposableVM Template](/doc/glossary/#disposablevm-template).
 R4.0 introduces the concept of multiple DisposableVM Templates, whereas R3.2 was limited to only one.

 On a fresh installation of Qubes, the default DisposableVM Template is called `fedora-XX-dvm` (where `XX` is the Fedora version of the default TemplateVM).
 If you have included the Whonix option in your install, there will also be a `whonix-ws-dvm` DisposableVM Template available for your use.

-You can set any AppVM to have the ability to act as a DisposableVM Template with:
+You can set any app qube to have the ability to act as a DisposableVM Template with:

 ```
 qvm-prefs <vmname> template_for_dispvms True
 ```

 The default system wide DisposableVM Template can be changed with `qubes-prefs default_dispvm`.
-By combining the two, choosing `Open in DisposableVM` from inside an AppVM will open the document in a DisposableVM based on the default DisposableVM Template you specified.
+By combining the two, choosing `Open in DisposableVM` from inside an app qube will open the document in a DisposableVM based on the default DisposableVM Template you specified.

 You can change this behaviour for individual VMs: in the Application Menu, open Qube Settings for the VM in question and go to the "Advanced" tab.
 Here you can edit the "Default DisposableVM" setting to specify which DisposableVM Template will be used to launch DisposableVMs from that VM.